tonikelope/coronapoker/docs/TESTING.md

 mvn -f tools/reactor/pom.xml test -Dtest=PotMathTest -Dsurefire.failIfNoSpecifiedTests=false
 ```

+GitHub Actions applies that same `qa-release` reactor gate to every push and
+pull request targeting `master`, on the documented Java 17 baseline.
+It uploads
+the Surefire reports and built JARs even on failure.
+The Windows-only
+multi-JVM/Swing scenario matrix remains the local certification gate below;
+the Linux CI job complements it and does not claim to replace it.

 ## Game simulation tools (Windows / PowerShell)

 One certification command composes the complete local battery.
 The two lower-level